darrenaleja/Digital-Audio-Board/README.md

 - **Power and Ground Plane**: Uses continuous planes to reduce impedance and stabilize a low-noise environment, with strategic cutouts under the op-amp to prevent unwanted capacitance effects.
 - **Differential Pair Traces**: Aligns traces meticulously for differential signals to maintain signal integrity and minimize phase errors and external noise susceptibility.

-## Branch Information

-- **initial-design**: This branch hosts the original PCB files that were submitted for manufacturing.
-It represents the first complete design iteration of the audio board.
-- **design-revisions**: Ongoing updates and enhancements to the initial PCB design are made in this branch.
-It includes comprehensive revisions in terms of circuit design and layout optimizations.

 ## Theoretical Background